Еозинофілія

 • Other tests to detect organ damage or for specific causes based on clinical findings

-Other specific diagnostic tests are determined by the clinical findings (particularly travel history) and may include chest x-ray, urinalysis, liver and kidney tests, and serologic tests for parasitic and connective tissue disorders.
+Other specific diagnostic tests are determined by the clinical findings (particularly travel history) and may include chest x-ray, urinalysis, liver and kidney tests, and serologic tests for parasitic and systemic rheumatic diseases.
 If patients have generalized lymphadenopathy, splenomegaly, or systemic symptoms, blood tests are done.
-An elevated serum vitamin B12 level or abnormalities on the peripheral blood smear suggest an underlying myeloproliferative disorder, and a bone marrow aspirate and biopsy with cytogenetic studies may be helpful.
+An elevated serum vitamin B12 level or abnormalities on the peripheral blood smear suggest an underlying myeloproliferative neoplasm, and a bone marrow aspirate and biopsy with cytogenetic studies may be helpful.

-If routine evaluation does not reveal a cause, tests are done to detect organ damage.
-Testing can include some of the tests previously mentioned as well as lactate dehydrogenase (LDH) and liver tests (suggesting liver damage or possibly a myeloproliferative neoplasm), echocardiography, and pulmonary function tests.
-When hypereosinophilic syndrome is suspected, additional diagnostic evaluation may be needed.
-Once a specific cause has been determined, additional testing also may be needed.
+If a routine evaluation does not reveal a cause, tests are done to detect organ damage.
+Testing can include some of the tests previously mentioned as well as lactate dehydrogenase (LDH) and liver tests (suggesting liver damage or possibly a myeloproliferative neoplasm).
+Echocardiography, serum troponin levels, and pulmonary function tests are performed when hypereosinophilic syndrome is suspected.

 Довідковий матеріал щодо обстеження